Leyte Gulf:

 By comparison, the contemporary Japanese Unryu class

-the British Implacable 60, and the German Graf
+the British Implacable 60, while the German Graf

 A kamikaze has just hit Bunker Hill, off Okinawa,